Vestride/Shuffle/README.md

 # [jQuery Shuffle Plugin](http://vestride.github.com/Shuffle)
+Categorize, sort, and filter a responsive grid of items

 ## Features

-* Uses CSS transitions!
+* Uses CSS Transitions!
+* Responsive
-* Filter items by categories
+* Filter items by groups
-* Items can have multiple categories
+* Items can have multiple groups
+* Sort elements
+* Advanced filtering method (like searching)

 ## How to Use